 8. Ariadne

-Jennifer Saint has done a great job of recontextualizing and refocusing our attention on Ariadne and painting the heroes that are always men of Greek mythology in a unique light.
+Jennifer Saint has done a great job of recontextualizing and refocusing our attention on Ariadne and painting the heroes who are always men of Greek mythology in a unique light.
 At least at the beginning of Theseus and the Minotaur, this is the story.
 Ariadne is the daughter of King Minos, sister of the Minotaur, and it begins with the Minotaur being locked away in the labyrinth, which Daedalus builds.
-Then Theseus comes along, and he jumps into the labyrinth and kills the Minotaur.
+Then Theseus comes along, jumping into the labyrinth and killing the Minotaur.

 Author: Jennifer Saint